In mice, at least, avoiding food for at least 12 hours a day led to healthier weight, lower cholesterol, and reduced inflammation.

 All-bacon diets, juice cleanses, and garbage-bag sweat suits: These are just a few examples of fad ways skeptics have tried to shed fat other than by eating less and exercising more.
 Though diet and exercise are still the most proven methods of weight loss, new research may give the deniers hope.

-Mice who ate as much as they wanted only during an 8- to 12-hour stretch of the day weighed less and had healthier blood sugar levels than those who ate the same amount of food over the course of the entire day, according to researchers from the Salk Institute for Biological Studies in San Diego.
+Mice who ate as much as they wanted only during an 8- to 12-hour stretch of the day weighed less and had healthier blood sugar levels than those who ate the same amount of food over the course of the entire day,

 “When it comes to diet, weight gain, and diabetes, it’s not just what we eat, it’s when we eat it,” said Satchidananda Panda, Ph.D., the lead researcher.